mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 #### 5.4.2 On Error {#on-error}

-By binding an attribute to the **Error** event, you can pick up an error raised by the **Microphone** widget.
+By binding an attribute to the **Error** event, you can pick up an error raised by the back-end service.

 **Error** takes a string attribute.
 You can define an attribute and bind that attribute to **Error**.
 In a running app, when there is a problem with converting voice into text, the error event is triggered, and the error information is populated to this **Error** attribute.
-You can easily obtain this error message raised by the **Microphone** widget and set custom actions that are triggered when error arises.
+You can easily obtain this error message raised by the back-end service and set custom actions that are triggered when error arises.

 ![microphone-event-onerror](attachments/cogniso-speech-to-text/microphone-event-onerror.png)